renard/cidr/cidr.1.md

 - **comment**: character to use for comments in the configuration file (default: *!*).

+- **term-setup**: An optional list of command to be run to setup terminal.

 - **commands**: a list of dictionary of commands to be run on device.
 Order matters since the commands will be run in the same exact order of their definition.
 A command is defined by: